 CAN YOU PASS THE IRAN QUIZ?

-What can possibly justify the relentless U.S. diplomatic (and mainstream media) assault on Iran?
+What can possibly justify the relentless U.S. political and economic aggression against Iran?

-It cannot be argued that Iran is an aggressive state that is dangerous to its neighbors as facts do not support this claim.
+It cannot be argued that Iran is an aggressive state that is dangerous to its neighbors, as facts do not support this claim.
 It cannot be relevant that Iran adheres to Islamic fundamentalism, has a flawed democracy and denies women full western-style civil rights, as Saudi Arabia is more fundamentalist, far less democratic and more oppressive of women yet is a U.S. ally.
-It cannot be relevant that Iran has, over the years, had a nuclear research program and is most likely pursuing the capacity to develop nuclear weapons, as Pakistan, India, Israel and other states are nuclear powers yet remain U.S. allies—indeed, Israel deceived the U.S. while developing its nuclear program.
+It cannot be relevant that Iran has, over the years, had a nuclear research program and may be pursuing the capacity to develop nuclear weapons, as Pakistan, India, Israel and other states are nuclear powers yet remain U.S. allies—indeed, Israel deceived the U.S. while developing its nuclear program.

 The following quiz is an attempt to introduce more balance into the mainstream discussion of Iran.